aws-samples/serverless-samples/apigw-eventbridge-schema-validation/README.md

 Events should be validated by both the producer and consumer, as illustrated in Figure 1 below.
 The producers job is to create and send valid events before they are routed to consumers.
 On the consumer side, even if you trust the source of events, you should validate them before processing.
 A common way to manage and route events is through an event bus.
 [Amazon EventBridge](https://aws.amazon.com/eventbridge/) is a serverless event bus that can perform discovery, versioning and consumption of event schemas.
 Schema discovery provides the freedom for developers to simply put events on the bus and have schemas created and versioned within a registry.
 These schemas can be used to perform validation on events.

-Consumers can download [schemas in OpenAPI or JSON Schema formats](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-schema.html) and [code bindings](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-schema-code-bindings.html) in popular programming languages for strongly typed event parsing and validation.
+EventBridgeConsumers can download [schemas in OpenAPI or JSON Schema formats](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-schema.html) and [code bindings](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-schema-code-bindings.html) in popular programming languages for strongly typed event parsing and validation.
 If your programming language is not supported for code bindings or you would rather use JSON or Open API schemas, you can download versions from the console or APIs.
 You'll see later in this solution how to automate the schema update process.
 Once the schema is downloaded you can use third party libraries to perform validation.
 For example, [Ajv](https://ajv.js.org/) for JavaScript or the [jsonschema library](https://python-jsonschema.readthedocs.io/en/stable/) for Python.
 You can then validate payloads against schemas during development and in your CI pipelines.
 If using code bindings, you can download them using the console, API, or within a supported IDE using the AWS Toolkit.
 Code bindings can be used like other code artifacts.
 For instance, if using Lambda, the binding can be used as a [layer](https://docs.aws.amazon.com/lambda/latest/dg/chapter-layers.html) dependency.
 Bindings are not automatically synced to any artifact repositories, such as [AWS CodeArtifact](https://aws.amazon.com/codeartifact/); however, the Lambda code in this solution could be extended to automate binding uploads to your artifact repository on schema updates.

 Producers may send events through a central service, such as Amazon API Gateway, or directly to the event bus.
 When going directly to the event bus, you can use third party libraries to validate during development and within CI pipelines.
 Another option is to use [Amazon API Gateway](https://aws.amazon.com/api-gateway/) as a front door to your event bus.
 This is commonly used for external services sending events that need authorization.
 API Gateway can also perform request validation using a schema.
 Many schemas can be applied as different models, and applied to different resources and methods.
 Events can also be transformed and sent directly to EventBridge without additional glue code.
 Since the default EventBridge bus receives events when new schemas are created from events, you can automate the download, processing and uploading of new schemas to API Gateway from EventBridge.
 This keeps the model and request validation in API Gateway in sync with event structure changes.